jgauffin/Griffin.Data/docs/Article/Article.md

 }
 ```

-# Part 4 - Building application services
+# Part 4 - Using the code

-Before building an application service, we need to configure Griffin.Data.
+Before we can do anything, we need to configure Griffin.Data.

-The below code scans the assembly that the class 'TodoTaskMapping' is located in, activates snapshot change tracking and uses MS SQL Server.
+The below code scans the assembly that the class 'TodoTaskMapping' is located in, activates snapshot change tracking and uses Microsoft SQL Server.

 ```csharp
 // A config from Microsoft.Extensions.Configuration